Hasan-Iqtedar/basic-informational-site/README.md

-# Small information site in Node.
+Basic Information site in Node.